kevkatam/alx-low_level_programming/0x01-variables_if_else_while/README.md

-6-print_numberz.c- a program that prints all single digit numbers of base 10 starting from 0 7-print_tebahpla.c- a program that prints the lowercase alphabet in reverse 8-print_base16.c- a program that prints all the numbers of base 16 in lowercase
+6-print_numberz.c- a program that prints all single digit numbers of base 10 starting from 0 7-print_tebahpla.c- a program that prints the lowercase alphabet in reverse 8-print_base16.c- a program that prints all the numbers of base 16 in lowercase 9-print_comb.c- a program that prints all possible combinations of single-digit numbers.